ZoiloGranda/meta-test/README.md

 explain why i used nextjs
-explain why the pagination doesnt get all the data add api types to api responses send to first page on filter change
+explain why the pagination doesnt get all the data add api types to api responses handle all empty fitlers in a single place send to first page on filter change
 ```bash
 use single function to parse URLSearchParams